dialoa/docker-ojs-dev/README.md

 articles, files, plugins and their settings).
 Shut it again with `docker-compose down`.

+### Update

+If you've updated this repo or the docker image definition, rebuild your docker images with `docker-compose build`.

 ### Cleanup

 If you want to erase your user data and start with a fresh